Project Downloads

 Currently, the project has no official releases.

-Stable Builds
+Stable Builds - 5.0 APIs

-These are builds of the most recent tested code provided for your convenience.
+These are builds of the most recent tested 5.0 code stream provided for your convenience.
 They have been declared best-so-far but they are not official releases of the Apache Harmony project or the Apache Software Foundation.

-The latest stable build is Apache Harmony 5.0M11 (r808406 from 2009-08-27).
+The latest stable build is Apache Harmony 5.0M15 (r991518 from 2010-09-01)

 Note